Agriculture (BSc) (Level 7)

 The course develops farming, business and management skills to enable graduates to follow careers as successful commercial farmers or in the agribusiness sector.
 It will provide graduates with the skills they will need to be able to participate actively in policy decisions whether they are local, regional or international – which will influence their profession and its role in a modern economy.

-Suitably qualified graduates are eligible to apply for entry to the one year add-on
+Suitably qualified graduates (minimum overall grade of 50% in Year 3 of the programme) are eligible to apply for entry to the one year add-on

 Graduates of the programme can also pursue specialisations in Agriculture with other Higher Education Institutes in Ireland and overseas.